fl101/awardfares-blog/_posts/2023-10-18-prices-and-mixed-cabins.md

 - **Lower Miles Cost**: These tickets typically require fewer frequent flyer miles or points to redeem compared to non-saver (or standard) award flights.
 - **Limited Availability**: Saver awards are limited in number.
 They might not be available on all flights or on all dates, especially during peak travel times or high-demand routes.
 - **Fewer Perks**: Saver awards may come with more restrictions, such as being non-refundable or having change fees.
-- **Popular with Savvy Travelers**: Because they offer a better "value" in terms of miles or points, frequent travelers often seek out saver award availability first.
+- **Popular with Savvy Travelers**: Because they offer a better “value” in terms of miles or points, frequent travelers often seek out saver award availability first.

-#### Non-Saver (Standard or Flexible) Award Flights:
+#### Non-Saver (Standard or Flexible) Award Flights

 - **Higher Miles Cost**: These tickets typically require a significantly higher number of frequent flyer miles or points to redeem when compared to saver awards.
 - **Greater Availability**: Non-saver awards are generally more readily available than saver awards.
 This means that if you're looking to travel on a specific date or time, especially during peak seasons, you might find it easier to book a non-saver award.